joe-m-2020/javascript-challenge/README.md

 Javascript Challenge

  In this challenge, data was provided in the form of reported sightings of unidentified flying objects.
 When the browser launches, a table has been constructed in html to render the data set.
-Using javascript with d3, the table is able to be filtered by registering the input value of the date, city, state, country, and/or shape fields and renders only the data set that meets the input requirements.
+Using javascript with d3, the table is able to be filtered by registering the input value of the date<!--, city, state, country, and/or shape--> field<!--s--> and renders only the data set that meets the input requirement<!--s-->.
 The default table on page load shows the complete data set.

 THE TRUTH IS OUT THERE!